Quick Links

 Courage Defines, Not Disability

 “Disability doesn’t define them.
 Courage does.”
-WisePeopleSay A child’s disability doesn’t define their whole story.
-What truly defines them is their courage to face each day, their determination to overcome challenges, and their spirit that shines brightly.
-These qualities reveal their true strength and character.
-By focusing on courage instead of limitations, we honor their resilience and inner power.
-This perspective helps build a community that values and uplifts every child for who they truly are—brave, strong, and full of potential.
-A Thought for You:✨Try: Tell stories — yours, theirs, or others’ — that highlight bravery, not limits.
-Books, videos, or role-playing can show your child that who they are is more powerful than any label.
+WisePeopleSay A child’s disability is just one part of their story — not the whole.
+What truly defines them is their courage to face each day, their determination to keep going, and the light of their spirit.
+These are the qualities that show us their real strength.
+When we focus on courage instead of limits, we honor each child’s resilience and inner power.
+This shift in perspective helps create a community that uplifts every child for who they are — brave, strong, and full of potential.
+A Thought for You:✨ Try this: Share stories — yours, theirs, or others’ — that shine a light on bravery, not barriers.
+Through books, videos, or play, you can help children see that who they are is stronger than any label.
 Sharing is Caring!

 Courage Defines, Not Disability Read More »